Polystyreeni/Janasahti/docs/DEVELOPERS.md

 - A physical Android device with Android 6.0 (API level 23) or newer
   - An emulator may work, but it will require some setup to get Firebase working.
 This has not been tested!
 - A [Firebase](https://firebase.google.com/) user account
-- An online service to host game files (for example Google Drive, Github Gist, etc.)
+- An online service to host game files.
+Any service that supports downloading static files over HTTP(s) works (for example Google Drive, Github Gist, etc.).

 ## Getting started
 1. Clone the repository using Git or download the source code directly.